The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

-We define the measure-valued processes \be{defn:mu_nu} \mu_t^\ssup{n} (dx) := u_{n^2 t}(nx) dx ,\quad \quad \nu_t^\ssup{n} (dx) := v_{n^2 t}(nx) dx \ee obtained by taking the diffusively rescaled solutions of $\mathrm{cSBM}(\rho,\gamma)$ as densities.
-We consider the pair $(\mu^\ssup{n}_t, \nu^\ssup{n}_t)_{t \geq 0}$ as random elements of $\calC_{[0,\infty)}(\calM_\tem^2)$, the space of continuous processes taking values in the space of (pairs of) tempered measures endowed with the Skorokhod topology, see also the Appendix~\ref{appendix1}.
+obtained by taking the diffusively rescaled solutions of $\operatorname {cSBM}(\rho,\gamma)$ as densities.
+We consider the pair $(\mu^\ssup{n}_t, \nu^\ssup{n}_t)_{t \geq0}$ as random elements of $\calC_{[0,\infty)}(\calM_\tem^2)$, the space of continuous processes taking values in the space of (pairs of) tempered measures endowed with the Skorokhod topology.
+Loosely speaking, $\calM_\tem$ contains all the measures whose integral against any nonnegative function that is decaying exponentially fast at $\pm\infty$ is finite.
+We recall the precise definition of $\calM_\tem$ and all other necessary spaces of functions and measures in Appendix~\ref{appendix0}.
 Our first main result reads as follows: